phingofficial/phing/UPGRADING.md

     * HasFreeSpace condition: `needed` attribute can include an IEC or SI suffix.
     * Size selector: `units` attribute has been removed, `value` attribute can include an IEC or SI suffix.
     * TruncateTask: `length` attribute can include an IEC or SI suffix.
+* The way how Phing handles boolean values has been normalized.
+Therefore `t` is not a valid `true` value any longer.
+For a list of effected components follow https://github.com/phingofficial/phing/search?p=1&q=booleanValue